Algebraic Bethe Ansatz for the Open XXZ Spin Chain with Non-Diagonal Boundary Terms via $U_{\mathfrak{q}}\mathfrak{sl}_2$ Symmetry: Bethe ansatz

 or, written differently,

 For example, because

-$K(u)=\Id_{\CC^2}$ is a solution of \eqref{BYBE}.
-This can also be seen directly from \eqref{Rcheck}--\eqref{BYBE2}.
+$K(u)=\Id_{\CC^2}$ is a solution of~\eqref{BYBE}.
+This can also be seen directly from~\eqref{Rcheck}--\eqref{BYBE2}.

-Although many other solutions to the bYBE \eqref{BYBE} are known \cite{sklyanin1988boundary, bk1993, bk1994, Doikou_2003}, it is not always possible to find a $K$-matrix yielding precisely the boundary conditions we want to impose.
-This of course comes from the fact that not all boundary conditions preserve integrability.
-In our case however, it is possible to use the symmetry of the one-boundary spin chain to find a suitable solution of the bYBE \eqref{BYBE}.
+Although many other solutions to the bYBE~\eqref{BYBE} are known~\cite{bk1993, bk1994, Doikou_2003, sklyanin1988boundary}, it is not always possible to find a $K$-matrix yielding precisely the boundary conditions we want to impose.
+In our case however, it is possible to use the symmetry of the one-boundary spin chain to find a~suitable solution of the bYBE~\eqref{BYBE}.
 Actually, there are even two independent constructions: one based on the $\Blob$-module structure of the spin chain and the other on the $\Uq$ symmetry.

-The first was described in detail \cite{Doikou_2003}.
-Namely, for any $b$ satisfying the blob algebra relations \eqref{blobrule} there exists a solution of the bYBE \eqref{BYBE} for $H_b$.
+The first was described in detail~\cite{Doikou_2003}.
+Namely, for any $b$ satisfying the blob algebra relations~\eqref{blobrule} there exists a solution of the bYBE~\eqref{BYBE} for $H_b$.
 With our choice of $b$ this $K$-matrix reads

 where again we have written it as a $2\times 2$ matrix with entries in $\End(\VV_\alpha)$.
-The second construction based on the $\Uq$ symmetry of the spin chain will be used for the the two-boundary case where it is most convenient.
-For the time being, let us work with the $K$-matrix \eqref{kmatrix}.
+The second construction based on the $\Uq$ symmetry of the spin chain will be used for the two-boundary case where it is most convenient.
+For the time being, let us work with the $K$-matrix~\eqref{kmatrix}.

-Let us define the transfer matrix~\footnote{The $\frac{h}{2}$ shift is introduced to make the final result neater.}
+Let us define the transfer matrix\footnote{The $\frac{h}{2}$ shift is introduced to make the final result neater.}

 where $K$ is treated as a $2\times 2$ matrix with entries in $\End(\VV_\alpha)$ acting on the auxiliary $\CC^2$ space (with index $0$),